DongzhuTan93/idrott-app/README.md

 - **Interface/Signal Amplifier (HX711)**: Interfaces with the load cell and amplifies its output signal, making it suitable for the microcontroller to read.
 - **Microcontroller (ESP32)**: Central processing unit that receives the amplified signal, pre-processes the data, and handles wireless communication.
 - **Serial Peripheral Interface (SPI)**: Communication protocol used for data transfer between the amplifier and the microcontroller.
-- **Wireless Communication (WiFi/Bluetooth)**: The microcontroller transmits the processed data to the cloud or a local server.
+- **Wireless Communication (WiFi/Bluetooth)**: The microcontroller transmits the processed data to the mobile app.

 ### Firmware Development